 A technological apparatus, inspired by the submarine’s double shell, fills and empties an air-water chamber located below the surface of the water, drawing the platform up and down.
 Sensing variations in weight, the platform hovers at the surface of the water – creating space by subtraction and offering views that extend over the waterline.
 These spaces sense and respond to encourage citizens to actively engage with their environment – raising awareness about water cycles, both in nature and in the city, and encouraging visitors to adopt more water-friendly lifestyles.
 The new condition of stasis on the water’s edge enables real-time water monitoring – data collection on chemical pollutants, biological pollutants, plant and animal life, temporal conditions, etc.

 Incorporating the latest feats of smart city technologies, the pavilion monitors water conditions as well as the dynamics of the host cities.
-Thank to the responsive flotation system, the proposed pavilion can simply be anchored to the floor of the water body like a boat, minimizing interference with the local ecosystem and avoiding modifications to the shoreline.
+Thank to the responsive flotation system, the proposed pavilion can simply be anchored to the floor of the body of water like a boat, minimizing interference with the local ecosystem and avoiding modifications to the shoreline.